-- By August 1 of each year, a citizen support organization or direct-support organization created, approved, or administered by an agency, shall submit the following to the appropriate agency: - a) The name, mailing address, telephone number, and website address of the organization.
+- 1) By August 1 of each year, a citizen support organization or direct-support organization created, approved, or administered by an agency, shall submit the following to the appropriate agency: - The name, mailing address, telephone number, and website address of the organization.

-Florida ABLE, Inc. (d/b/a ABLE United) 1801 Hermitage Boulevard, Suite 210 Tallahassee, FL 32308-7743 850.488.8514 www.ableunited.com
+Florida ABLE, Inc. (d/b/a ABLE United) 1801 Hermitage Boulevard, Suite 210 Tallahassee, FL 32308-7743 850.488.8514 www.ableunited.com b) The statutory authority or executive order pursuant to which the organization was created.

+1009.986(3), Florida Statutes

-- The statutory authority or executive order pursuant to which the organization was created.
-1009.986(3), Florida Statutes; www.flsenate.gov/laws/statutes/2016/1009.986 - b) A brief description of the mission of, and results obtained by, the organization.
+c) A brief description of the mission of, and results obtained by, the organization.

 The mission of ABLE United is to encourage and assist the saving of private funds to help persons with disabilities cover costs that support their health, independence and quality of life.

-ABLE United has developed the ABLE United Brogram to be a qualified ABLE. - ABLE United has developed the ABLE United Program to be a qualified ABLE program pursuant to Section 529A of the Internal Revenue Code.
+ABLE United has developed the ABLE United Program to be a qualified ABLE program pursuant to Section 529A of the Internal Revenue Code.
 The program launched on July 1, 2016.
-As of May 15, 2020, 4,724 persons with disabilities have an ABLE United account with an average account balance of \$5,474.
-A majority of individuals, 44%, have a developmental disability.
-Over 295,000 unique users have visited the ABLE United website and more than 2,000 different disability, legal, and financial organizations have been engaged. - c) A brief description of the plans of the organization for the next 3 fiscal years.
+As of May 15, 2022, 8,995 persons with disabilities have enrolled in an ABLE United account.
+Over \$57 million has been contributed to these accounts.
+A majority of individuals, 37%, have a developmental disability.
+Over 415,000 unique users have visited the ABLE United website and more than 2,250 different disability, legal, and financial organizations have been engaged.

+d) A brief description of the plans of the organization for the next 3 fiscal years.

 ABLE United has provided Floridians with a disability the opportunity to save money, tax-free, while maintaining federal disability benefits.
-With the ongoing needs to educate the Florida disability community, ABLE United will continue to seek engagement opportunities with disability organizations and the legal community.
+With the ongoing needs to educate the Florida disability community, ABLE United will continue to seek engagement opportunities with disability organizations, state partners and the legal community.
 Webinars, events, virtual events, incentives and general promotional awareness will be used to educate individuals and entities.
-ABLE United will continually evaluate program enhancements to support program growth and improved customer experience. - d) A copy of the organization's code of ethics. - ABLE United has adopted the State Board of Administration's policy '10-040 Ethics' (enclosed). - e) A copy of the organization's most recent federal Internal Revenue Service Return of Organization Exempt from Income Tax form (Form 990).
+ABLE United will continually evaluate program enhancements to support program growth and improved customer experience.

+e) A copy of the organization's code of ethics.

+ABLE United has adopted the State Board of Administration's policy '10-040 Ethics' (enclosed).

+f) A copy of the organization's most recent federal Internal Revenue Service Return of Organization Exempt from Income Tax form (Form 990).
-The Internal Payonus Service determined Florida ARI F. Inc. to be exempt from